Driver and Vehicle Licensing Agency: Renaming

-In April 1990, the DVLC was renamed as the Driver and Vehicle Licensing Agency (DVLA), becoming an executive agency of Department for Transport.
+In April 1990, the Licensing Centre was renamed the Driver and Vehicle Licensing Agency, becoming an executive agency of the Department for Transport.

 British Forces Germany civilian vehicles

 Civilian vehicles used in Germany by members of British Forces Germany or their families are registered with the DVLA on behalf of the Ministry of Defence.

 Diplomatic and consular vehicles

 Official diplomatic and consular vehicles are registered with the DVLA on behalf of the Foreign and Commonwealth Office.